Travel Insurance for Iceland

 Is Iceland a Schengen Country?

 Yes, Iceland is a Schengen County.
-Iceland is one of the 26 countries in the Schengen Zone.
+Iceland is one of the many countries in the Schengen Zone.
 The Schengen countries have specific requirements regarding what insurance their embassies will accept before issuing a travel visa.

 U.S. citizens traveling to Iceland are not required to get a Schengen Visa.
 However, if you are a U.S. resident who is not a citizen, the Schengen rule may apply to you.
 Starting January 1, 2021, U.S. citizens will need to apply for an ETIAS before they travel to Europe.